Juris Doctor, Lifelong Organizer, Contract Coordinator, Licensed Attorney (MA BBO #709809)

 I also pioneered the idea of “earned media submersion,” and other effective tactics of creating change in local communities—and in the workplace.
 I have won more certification battles for workers than one could “shake a stick at.”
 In addition, I have had the fun of acting in a few films, and have been featured in numerous Progressive outlets, along with traditional regional print publications.

 By day I work as a Contract Coordinator in the Labor Movement.
 I’m also a published writer and author defending the Labor movement in academia, print journalism, and on a number of online blogs, in addition to being a lifelong Organizer that has served on various campaigns spanning the Labor movement.
 With an extensive background as a former volunteer consultant on federal, state, and local elections, I have been able to develop positive partnerships with key stakeholders for a variety of causes.

 On top of being a voracious public school advocate, I serve on various boards in differing capacities within the Civil Rights and Labor movements, and am heavily involved in other community efforts.
-As an Executive Committee member and the Membership Officer for Rhode Island MENSA, when I’m not refining and developing the skills of future labor leaders, I enjoy the camaraderie of the members of RIM, as well as many other organizations.
+Having served a term as an Executive Committee member and the Membership Officer for Rhode Island MENSA, I enjoy the camaraderie of the members of RIM, as well as many other organizations.
 An active member of the recovery community, I am always available to speak with those who wish to be connected with resources to overcome substance abuse.